-We are sponsoring four principal ongoing trials evaluating ganetespib activity and safety:
+We are sponsoring three principal ongoing trials evaluating ganetespib activity and safety:

-- GALAXY-1: a 320-patient global, randomized Phase 2b/3 trial designed to evaluate ganetespib in combination with docetaxel versus docetaxel alone as second-line therapy in advanced NSCLC patients with adenocarcinoma histology. - GALAXY-2: a 500-patient, global, randomized, confirmatory Phase 3 clinical trial evaluating ganetespib plus docetaxel vs. docetaxel alone for the treatment of second-line advanced non-small cell lung adenocarcinoma as with GALAXY-1.
-Results from the GALAXY-1 trial were used to inform the design of GALAXY-2, enriching for those patients who showed enhanced clinical benefit from treatment with ganetespib. - ENCHANT-1: a Phase 2 trial evaluating ganetespib monotherapy in patients with newly diagnosed locally advanced or metastatic HER2 positive or triple-negative metastatic breast cancer. - CHIARA: a Phase 2 trial evaluating ganetespib monotherapy in NSCLC patients whose tumors have a genetic profile characterized by rearrangement of the ALK gene (ALK+).
+- GALAXY-1: a randomized Phase 2b/3 trial designed to evaluate ganetespib in combination with docetaxel versus docetaxel alone as second-line therapy in advanced NSCLC patients with adenocarcinoma histology. - GALAXY-2: a global, randomized, confirmatory Phase 3 clinical trial evaluating ganetespib plus docetaxel vs. docetaxel alone for the treatment of second-line advanced non-small cell lung adenocarcinoma as with GALAXY-1.
+Results from the GALAXY-1 trial were used to inform the design of GALAXY-2, enriching for those patients who showed enhanced clinical benefit from treatment with ganetespib. - ENCHANT-1: a Phase 2 trial evaluating ganetespib monotherapy in patients with newly diagnosed locally advanced or metastatic breast cancer.